Ideally, Talent and Strategy Fit Together

 A Talent Advantage is Difficult to Replicate

 For companies who do not have the right talent they need, it typically takes time and a concerted effort to attract, develop, engage and retain the level of talent required to set a company apart.
 If yours is the company with the right talent in the right roles, this is most likely your true advantage that is difficult to replicate.
-One that will create better products and pricing for the right industries – consistently over time.

 In fact, a recent article in HRO Today cites research by Steven Joyce that top-performing talent management organizations posted earnings that are 15 percent higher than their peers.
 No surprise to us.